 Heron changes that.
 The platform is built to take the pain out of document-heavy work for high-volume MCA funders and brokers who want to scale without increasing headcount.

-Your team gains fast access to accurate, decision-ready data the moment you upload a file.
-Here's how Heron works:
+Your team gains fast access to accurate, decision-ready data the moment you upload a file, removing the time-consuming steps that normally slow down your process.

 - Intake and classification: Heron captures and organizes every input document automatically.
 Whether it comes from email, portals, or APIs, the system classifies files by type and prepares them for downstream processing.